renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.table.rst

       is, `table[r] = v` is equivalent to `table.X[r] = v`.

-    - If there is a single index and the value is a data instance (:obj:`Orange.data.Instance`), it is converted into the table's domain and set to the corresponding rows.
+    - If there is a single index and the value is a data instance (:obj:`Arithmos.data.Instance`), it is converted into the table's domain and set to the corresponding rows.

     - Final option for a single index is that the value is a sequence whose